Yeah, we're back and we've got a big remaining single busy broadcast hour to go.

 Would I have loved to have been in your class at that time?

-What what the teacher say?
+What would the teacher say?

-He's like you just like looking at him, and then whenever I interrupt him now, he always just looks at me.
+And then whenever I interrupt him now, he always just looks at me.

-He's like, Lucia, I gotta teach here.
+He's like, Lucia, I got to teach here.

-Because I always like take forever explaining.
+Because I always take forever explaining.

 He says, I have to teach here.